cotterpl/kube-training/02-service/README.md

 - NodePort - good for local development
 - NodeBalancer - when you are using common cloud providers
-- Ingress - dedicated entrypoint with routing rules between external clients and Services
+- Ingress - dedicated proxy with routing rules between external clients and internal Services

 More on service types: